 Someone who appreciates and embodies both these glorious things is Charlie Puth.
 He's a “future hot 100 hitmaker” according to Billboard; Selena’s replacement for Justin according to a bunch of creepy websites; and, most importantly, the dude that wrote, produced and sang the hook on "See You Again" with Wiz Khalifa.
 In case you missed out on the most important cinematic event of last year, 2015 saw the release of the F&F movie that was being filmed when Paul Walker tragically died in a car crash, and Puth wrote the song that we all wept to as the credits rolled and Paul smiled his too-beautiful-for-this-earth smile one last time before driving off into the sunset.

 Anyway, to find out more about the talented Charlie Puth, I decided to ask him out for a date.
 The location and day of our date changed a few times (famous dudes, what are they like eh?) but eventually he ended up taking me to… Paris.
-Yes, the city of light, love, romance and unfathomably perfect baguettes, accesible within in two hours from London thanks to the Eurostar.
+Yes, the city of light, love, romance, and unfathomably perfect baguettes, accessible within two hours from London thanks to the Eurostar.

 After we’d popped a bottle of champagne on the balcony of his hotel room overlooking the Eiffel Tower, we sat down to discuss his accidental rise to fame and how I'll probs steal him away from Selena Gomez.

 You have to drink it after you cheers.
 And you have to look me in the eye.

 Or else you'll have bad sex for a year!

 Do you have any New Year's resolutions?

 I have this idea that in 2016 I'm gonna become more—mo' betta—social in crowds.
 Learn how to deal with my social anxiety a little bit.